sillevl/course-databases/data-exchange-formats/xml.md

 </furniture:table>
 ```

-Providing a means for preventing naming collisions
-Each namespace prefix is bound to a Uniform Resource Identifier (URI)
-* Unique identification of the namespace
-* Document authors create their own namespace prefix
-* Any name can be used as prefix (except ‘xml’)
+Namespaces providing a means for preventing naming collisions.
+Each namespace prefix is bound to a Uniform Resource Identifier (URI).
+A URI provides a unique identification of the namespace.
+Document authors can create their own namespace prefix, a can choose any name as prefix (except 'xml')

-xmlns attribute
-Bound to an URI (Uniform Resource Identifier)
+The `xmlns` attribute can be used to define the XML namespace and is buund to an URI (Uniform Resource Identifier)
 * URN: Uniform Resource Name `xmlns:image = "urn:vives:imageInfo"`
 * URL: Uniform Resource Locator `xmlns:image = “http://vives.be/xmlns-image"`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>